-The funding request for FY 2021-22 for the Onboard Wi-Fi program is listed in Table 9-1.
-The funding request is inclusive of the capex/open payments to the Wi-Fi service provider for the Northern California fleet comprised of bi-level and the new Siemens Venture Cars, the Wi-Fi oversight provider, cellular SIM costs, maintenance of two legacy Wi-Fi systems, and CCJPA's estimated labor costs.
-CCJPA and SJJPA marketing and communications managers have also included updated costs for the Wi-Fi portal pages which are necessary for planned updates and delivered content.
+The funding request for FY 2023-24 for the Northern California Onboard Wi-Fi program is listed in Table 9-1.
+The funding request is inclusive of the capex and operating payments to the Wi-Fi service provider for the Northern California fleet comprised of bi-level and the (anticipated) new Siemens Venture Cars, the Wi-Fi oversight provider, cellular SIM costs, maintenance of two legacy Wi-Fi systems, and CCJPA's estimated project labor costs.
+CCJPA and SJJPA marketing and communications managers have also included updated costs for the Wi-Fi portal pages which are necessary for planned updates and delivered content, which, using surplus funding from prior years launched a pilot in October 2022 offering recent movie content to passengers.
+As well, there are additional functions described below that are being imbedded into Wi-Fi operations: